Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Preliminaries

 \subsection{Problem Statement}

-The task of multi-class breast cancer classification involves assigning breast tissue images to one of several predefined categories.
-Given a dataset \(\mathcal{D} = \{(\mathbf{x}_i, y_i)\}_{i=1}^N\), the objective is to train a model \(M\) that accurately predicts the class label \(y \in \{1, 2, \dots, C\}\) for feature x while minimizing classification errors.
-Complementing this, misprediction risk analysis focuses on assessing the likelihood of errors in the predictive model \(M\).
-By generating risk features and constructing a risk model, the goal is to provide a calibrated risk score \(r\) that quantifies the probability of misclassification, enhancing model's reliability and supporting clinical decision-making.
+The task of breast cancer subtype prediction involves assigning breast tissue images to one of several predefined categories.
+Given a dataset \(\mathcal{D} = \{(\mathbf{x}_i, y_i)\}_{i=1}^N\), the objective is to train a model \(M\) that accurately predicts the class label \(y \in \{1, 2, \dots, C\}\) for feature x while minimizing prediction errors.
+In addition to this, misprediction risk analysis focuses on assessing the likelihood of errors in the predictive model \(M\).
+By generating risk features and constructing a risk model, the goal is to provide a calibrated risk score \(r\) that quantifies the probability of misprediction, enhancing model's reliability and supporting clinical decision-making.